jefetoken/JEFE-COMPASS/readme.md

 ![Logo JEFE](./jefe.svg)

 ## Introduction
 Welcome to the public documentation of the Jefe Compass REST API.
 This API provides access to various functionalities of Jefe Compass, including user registration and authentication.
+Use the JEFE COMPASS at <a href="https://app.jefetoken.com"> JEFE COMPASS WEB3 APP </a> or download for Android-linux based systems at: <a href="https://play.google.com/store/apps/details?id=com.jefetoken.jefecompass"> ANDROID JEFE COMPASS </a>

 ### Base URL
 The base URL for all requests is: